Star Music: History

-Star Music was founded on February 20, 1995, as Star Recording, Inc. with Star Records as its label.
-The record label was created by ABS-CBN Corporation to diversify its functions from a broadcast media to a full entertainment company.
+Star Music was founded on February 20, 1995 as Star Records with the corporate name Star Recording, Inc. The record label was created by ABS-CBN Corporation to diversify its functions from a broadcast to a full media company.
 Commercial operations of the label started in September 1995, signing an exclusive distribution agreement with Sony Music Entertainment Philippines in the entire country, except in Metro Manila.
-Due to its distribution agreement with Sony, Star Records endured problems with distributing titles in Metro Manila.
+Due to its distribution agreement with Sony, Star Music endured problems with distributing titles in Metro Manila.
 In August 1996, the record label engage into licensing deals in order to strengthen its production base and gain entry into the Metro Manila market.
-It first signed a 3-year license agreement with JML Records, a local rock label.
-The deal enabled the label to gain control of its catalogue of 30 titles.
-Later, Star Records signed deals with foreign-independent labels such as Beaver Music of the Netherlands, Music of Life of the United Kingdom, and Rox of Belgium.
+It first signed a three-year license agreement with JML Records, a local rock label.
+The deal enabled the label to gain control of its catalogue of thirty titles.
+Later, Star Music signed deals with foreign-independent labels such as Beaver Music of the Netherlands, Music of Life of the United Kingdom, and Rox of Belgium.

-In October 1996, Star Records renewed its licensing deal with Sony which also includes 30 dealerships in Metro Manila.
+In October 1996, Star Music renewed its licensing deal with Sony which also includes thirty dealerships in Metro Manila.
 The deal enabled the label to get a significant presence in Metro Manila's market.
 By December of the same year, the label's number of signed artists increased to twenty artists.
-In June 1997, Star Records signed a distribution and licensing agreement with Taiwan's Rock Records, which also involved products from about forty independent European and American labels.
-Also under this deal, albums by named international artists helped improved Star Records' market profile.
+In June 1997, Star Music signed a distribution and licensing agreement with Taiwan's Rock Records, which also involved products from about forty independent European and American labels.
+Also under this deal, albums by named international artists helped improved Star Music's market profile.

-In March 2005, responding to Perceptions Inc.'s Tara Na, Biyahe Tayo, Star Records teamed up with the Philippine Tourism Authority (now the Tourism Infrastructure and Enterprise Zone Authority) for an all-star version of their Pilipino Sa Turismo'y Aktibo tourism anthem which featured most of the label's artists such as Gary Valenciano, Jamie Rivera, Ai-Ai delas Alas, Vhong Navarro, Piolo Pascual, Erik Santos, Gloc-9, Sheryn Regis and Heart Evangelista, with additional speech by some of ABS-CBN's biggest stars at that time including Jericho Rosales, Kris Aquino, Claudine Barretto, Jiro Manio and Charo Santos-Concio.
+In March 2005, responding to Perceptions Inc.'s Tara Na, Biyahe Tayo, Star Music teamed up with the Philippine Tourism Authority (now the Tourism Infrastructure and Enterprise Zone Authority) for an all-star version of their Pilipino Sa Turismo'y Aktibo tourism anthem which featured most of the label's artists such as Gary Valenciano, Jamie Rivera, Ai-Ai delas Alas, Vhong Navarro, Piolo Pascual, Erik Santos, Gloc-9, Sheryn Regis and Heart Evangelista, with additional speech by some of ABS-CBN's biggest stars at that time including Jericho Rosales, Kris Aquino, Claudine Barretto, Jiro Manio and Charo Santos-Concio.
 However, the song's lack of extensive support by the mother network led to its obscurity.